Roasted Mahi Mahi Recipe

 • Bell Pepper: Chop up one red bell pepper.

 • Onion: Peel one onion and cut it into 8 wedges.
-I prefer red onions for this dish, but any kind will work!
+I prefer red onions for this dish, but white onions or yellow onions will also work.

 • Chickpeas: Drain and rinse one 15-ounce can of chickpeas, then pat them dry with paper towels.
 You can also use leftover cooked chickpeas, if you have any, or cook your own before making this meal.